mattfaraday/sunscraper/README.md

 # sunscraper

 ===
+UPDATE: I have now added a second script called ethersun, this script controls a t-rex ethereum miner on a remote computer The principle is to run the script in a cron, and it will mine ethereum when there is free (excess) power reported.
+It can be adapted to use on other miners that have an API.

+To use it with t-rex you should start the miner (it can be paused) and set it to listen on either all IPs or a non-loopback IP
+The default is to start the API on 127.0.0.1 which wont work so add the flag --api-bind-http 0.0.0.0:4067

+===

+The original project:

 This project scrapes data from the live.myimmersun.com website which owners of immersun units can use to monitor solar power generation/power consumption/power diverted to water heater.